Cell and gene therapy for airway disease

 Lentiviral gene delivery

-Lentiviral vectors are the most clinically advanced tool for stable gene delivery to dividing cells.
-They integrate into the host genome, providing durable transgene expression as cells divide.
+Lentiviral vectors are the most clinically advanced tool for stable gene delivery for epithelial gene therapy.
+They integrate into the host genome, providing durable transgene expression.
 The principal safety consideration for lentiviral approaches is insertional mutagenesis: integration near proto-oncogenes could, in principle, dysregulate their expression.
-Modern self-inactivating (SIN) lentiviral vector designs substantially reduce this risk, and clinical experience in haematopoietic stem cell gene therapy has established a favourable safety profile.
-Nonetheless, robust safety testing of corrected cell products before any clinical application is essential.
-We have developed lentiviral tools for airway epithelial research available via Addgene.
+Modern self-inactivating (SIN) lentiviral vector designs reduce this risk, and clinical experience in haematopoietic stem cell gene therapy has established a favourable safety profile in some disease contexts.
+Nonetheless, robust safety testing of corrected cell products before any clinical application is essential, particularly given the lack of precedent in the airway.

 Delivering cells to the airway